 Welcome to Helen Betty Osborne Ininiw Education Resource Centre.
 The site is designed to be a resource for both students and staff and to promote school programs.
 It is also designed to be a place where parents can locate important information and resources to help them in the educational process.
-Our school is N-12 with a student enrolment of approximately 1300.
+Our school is N-12 with a student enrollment of approximately 1400.
 Enjoy the site and remember to keep coming back for updates!

 The students and staff of HBOIERC are proud to congratulate 3 of our very own educators for their tremendous contribution to Physical and Health Education in Norway House and the province of Manitoba and for receiving awards in recognition for their service.
 Click on a photo or on the blue header to learn more.

 Helen Betty Osborne Ininiw Education Resource Centre honour and remember those who went to residential schools.
 Every Child Matters - Kahkinow Awasisak Akisowak